4dcu-be/4dcu.be/_pages/about.md

 ## Why 4DCu.be

 It should be read as 4D Cube!
 A 4D cube, also known as a hypercube or [tesseract](https://en.wikipedia.org/wiki/Tesseract), is the 4D equivalent of a cube, just as a cube is the 3D equivalent of a square.
 It appears very often in popular (and less popular) culture ranging from Marvel Blockbusters to cult-classics (e.g. [Cube²: Hypercube](https://en.wikipedia.org/wiki/Cube_2:_Hypercube)).
 Seemed like a suitable name  for a blog focusing on tech, programming and building things.

+## Like this blog ?

+If you do, great!
+Feel free to reach out and let me know what you'd like to see more off!
+If you want to show your appreciation you can contribute to my caffeine addiction and [Buy me a Coffee](https://buymeacoffee.com/{{site.buy_me_a_coffee_username}}).